ElazarK/content-docs/scripts/ConferIncidentDetails.md

-Use this script to display the incident details retrieved from Confer in a readable format.
+Displays the incident details retrieved from Confer in a readable format.

 ## Script Data
 ---